LeftAndRight/FrontEndTemplate/FrontEndTemplate/readme.md

 You can use the basic grunt task every time you change a less file by running ``` grunt less ```

-You can use the grunt based watch task to do the above automatically by running ``` grunt less ```.
+You can use the grunt based watch task to do the above automatically by running ``` grunt watch ```.
 You can also run grunt tasks directly inside intellij, the latest version supports grunt as long as you have the nodejs plugin installed.

 The easiest way however is to setup intellij to do this for you.
-This can be accomplished using a file watchers (intellij plugin) and the less compiller (already installed with the dependencies).
+This can be accomplished using a file watchers (intellij plugin) and the less compiller (already installed with the grunt dependencies).

 * Install the intellij plugin - file watchers
 * Go to settings, tools, file watchers and add a new one.